As I write this post I'm listening to the TV rant on and on about the impending hurricane Sandy.

 On Oct.
 30, 1991, Leonard and two crew members were several days into their voyage when they were caught in the union of the three weather systems that made up the perfect storm.
 The vessel Satori was about 60 miles south of Martha's Vineyard, off the coast of Massachusetts.

-One of the crew issued a mayday, and were plucked from the Atlantic Ocean by a Coast Guard helicopter.
 The book portrays Leonard as "sullen and silent."; he didn't participate in the book or the movie, has always insisted that the boat, which later washed ashore intact, was never in any real danger.

 The advice Captain Leonard gives is: